-The weekly recommendation for adults is 150 minutes of exercise a week.
-This equates to approximately 20 minutes of exercise a day.
+The recommended weekly exercise for adults is 150 minutes.
+This equates to approximately 20 minutes of exercise per day.
 However, this doesn't mean that you need a gym membership or fitness equipment to achieve an effective workout.
-There are many simple ways you can mix activity with your day to day duties.
+There are many simple ways to incorporate physical activity into your daily routine.

 Commute:

-If you don't live far from work, try walking or cycling to work rather than driving or using public transport.
-Cycling is a great way to burn calories and improve your cardiovascular health.
-A brisk 20-minute walk to work can constitute as a moderate aerobic activity.
+If you don't live far from work, consider walking or cycling to work instead of driving or using public transportation.
+Cycling is an excellent way to burn calories and enhance your cardiovascular health.
+A brisk 20-minute walk to work can constitute a moderate aerobic activity.
 The easiest way to determine whether you are giving your body the necessary workout is to talk or sing while walking.
-If you find it slightly more challenging conversing or sing while moving, you are doing it right.
+If you find it slightly more challenging to converse or sing while moving, you are doing it right.

-If you have to catch public transport, such as a bus, you can get off the stop before or after your destination and walk the rest of the way.
+If you need to catch public transportation, such as a bus, you can get off at the stop before or after your destination and walk the rest of the way.

 On average, bus stops in the UK are 400 meters apart from one another.
 So, if the average adult walks 1.4 m/s, you can expect it to take about 5 minutes to walk between two stops.
 Do this twice a day - 5 minutes of extra time commuting to and from work - and you've already packed in half of your recommended daily exercise.